mattl/dbx/community.md

  <div class="col-md-4">
 <h3>5 Reasons to be excited by Xtreme! </h3>
 <a href="http://manticblog.com/2015/01/27/5-reasons-to-be-excited-about-dreadball-xtreme/"><img src="../img/Grogan.png" class="pull-left img-responsive " /></a>
 <p>If you weren't excited enough, here's our top five reasons why we love DreadBall Xtreme.
-Let us know what yours are!.</p>
+Let us know what your's are!</p>
 <a class="btn btn-danger" target="_blank" href="http://manticblog.com/2015/01/27/5-reasons-to-be-excited-about-dreadball-xtreme/">Read now ></a>
 </div>
 <!-- /.col-md-4 -->